Do you have persistent headaches or migraines?

 Good Shepherd’s chronic headache treatment begins with a detailed history and examination that will determine if your headache symptoms can be reduced or abolished.
 Most patients experience a 50 percent reduction in symptoms within one to three sessions.
 The treatment techniques are non-invasive and include simple re-positioning and repetitive movements of the neck and head.

 The Headache Program also stresses education about changes that patients need to make to their activities of daily living, including modifications to their sleeping, reading and working postures.
 The program empowers patients to take control of their headaches by showing them what they can do to prevent persistent headaches.

 Botox® is a new and effective treatment for those suffering from migraine headaches, concussive headaches and headaches resulting from traumatic brain injury .
 Originally used to alleviate wrinkles, researchers discovered that headache sufferers who received Botox® treatments for cosmetic purposes also experienced a reduction in symptoms.
 After a thorough evaluation, Good Shepherd physiatrists administer Botox® injections in the scalp, neck and shoulders every three months.
 Many life-long migraine patients report long-lasting relief for the first time in their lives.

 Headache Help Is Available

-For more information or to schedule an appointment at a convenient Good Shepherd Physical Therapy location, call the Headache Program at 610-419-2130 or fill out the form to the right.
+For more information or to schedule an appointment at a convenient Good Shepherd Physical Therapy location, call the Headache Program at 1-888-44-REHAB (73422), contact us or request an appointment .